AliceWonderMiscreations/PluggableUnplugged/README.md

 Finally, the life of a token is reduced to a three hours maximum, with a new token generated every 90 minutes.

+Unfortunately it still creates the token in a predictable way and reuses the same token many times during the given time period it is valid for, but it isn't *quite as bad* as the native WordPress ‘nonce’ generation.

 For those writing WordPress plugins who want an *actual nonce* instead of the less secure token that WordPress calls a nonce, this plugin provides two